William Roache on Who Do You Think You Are?: Everything you need to know

-Actor William Roache remembers his mother, Hester, as loving yet somehow distant.
-“She talked very little about her own childhood,” says the Coronation Street star.
-He also recalls how she loathed her own father, Albert Waddicor, said to have been a drinker.
+Actor William Roache, best known for playing Ken Barlow on Coronation Street, remembers his mother, Hester, as loving yet somehow distant.
+“She talked very little about her own childhood,” Ken says at the start of his episode of Who Do You Think You Are?
+He also recalls how Hester loathed her own father, Albert Waddicor, said to have been a drinker.

 To learn more about Hester’s family, William heads to Derbyshire to visit his late cousin’s wife, Peggy, who has an archive of family documents.
 These include pictures taken between the two world wars at Alton Towers, where William’s grandmother Zillah looked after the catering.

 William’s grandfather Albert, however, seems curiously elusive.
-He’s absent, for example, from pictures of Zillah’s foreign holidays.
-The 1928 wedding certificate for William’s parents describes him simply as a “gentleman”.
+He’s absent, for example, from old photographs of Zillah’s foreign holidays.
+The 1928 marriage certificate for William’s parents describes him simply as a “gentleman”.

 The 1911 census tells a slightly different story, showing Albert’s occupation as “ices, & temperance drinks”.
 More specifically, he and Zillah sold ice creams and pop from a booth-like ‘shanty shop’ on Blackpool’s Golden Mile.
 Here, it seems, was where Zillah learnt her business skills.

 Like Zillah, he was clearly canny in business because he left an estate worth £4,792, a considerable sum in 1904.
-Unusually, he didn’t name Albert as an executor, but his wife and entrepreneurial daughter-in-law.
-In addition, his son didn’t inherit James’s properties, which were held in trust for Hester’s sister, May, although Albert was granted limited access to the rental income they generated.
+Unusually, he didn’t name Albert as an executor in his will, but his wife and entrepreneurial daughter-in-law.
+In addition, his son didn’t inherit James’s properties, which were held in trust for Hester’s sister, May, although Albert was granted limited access to the rental incomethey generated.